Getting customers to that site is the next, often trickier, step.

 Adding internal links to your page or blog post is done by adding a hyperlink, as you would with an external link.

 When should you add internal links?
 One way to check this is to use a tool like Google Search Console that will list your pages in order of the number of links.
-If an important page doesn’t have lots of links to it, it’s worth considering if there any places on your site where you can add links to it.
+If an important page doesn’t have lots of links to it, it’s worth considering if there are any places on your site where you can add links to it.

 Don’t overdo it though!
 Always consider “If I was reading this, might I actually follow this link to get further info?”
 That’s what we mean by adding links ‘naturally’.